Program Overview

 Course Objectives:

-The development of a sustainable, bio-based economy that does not depend on fossil fuels for energy and commodities and has a low environmental impact is a major goal as well as a big challenge for the next years.
-High-throughput technologies have provided new ways to screen for knowledge acquisition, understanding of bioprocesses and testing potential applications.
-This course will focus on topics such as those covering biocatalysis, bioremediation, engineering for the use of renewable resources and their underlying biological and technological principles.
+The development of a sustainable, bio-based economy that does not depend on fossil fuels for energy and commodities and has a low environmental impact is a major goal as well as a big societal challenge.
+Modern technologies have provided new ways for increasing knowledge, understanding bioprocesses and testing potential applications.
+This course will focus on topics like biodegradation and bioremediation of legacy as well as emerging pollutants (incl. heavy metals, pesticides and plastics) and microbial engineering for the use of renewable resources and their underlying biological and technological principles.
 It aims to give students clues to :

 – describe technological and analytical tools available in the field and envision the upstream processing (inputs, bottlenecks, gaps)